JamesGJ5-Learning-To-Code/basic-informational-site/plans.md

 # My plans:

-1. Rename index.js to app.js
+1. DONE Rename index.js to app.js

 2. Install express as is done under the "Using npm" heading at https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/development_environment#using_npm (Express Application Generator would be overkill so won't use it).
 Ensure "main" in the package.json is "app.js"